Drew-code/dTree/README.md

 # Decision Tree Modeling
 Quick Start Guide to Decision Tree Modeling With Python
 ## Introduction
-Decision Tree modeling is used to predict outcomes when each variable is somehow related to each other.Think of the model
-as a big tree of if/then statements where there are multiple paths.
+Decision Tree modeling is used to predict outcomes when each variable is somehow related to each other.
+Think of the model as a big tree of if/then statements where there are multiple paths.
 All of the dataset and varibales in the dataset are used
 to create a model.
-Random forest modeling, which I will show in another post, uses random rows of data and random variables
-then averages the results out.
+Random forest modeling, which I will show in another post, uses random rows of data and random variables then averages the results out.
 This can be good when one variable is too strongly correlated to the result.

 ## Prerequisites